minprog/exercises/book/functions/content.md

 > - hoe parameters zich gedragen.
 >
 > Na maken van de opdracht kun je extra bestuderen hoe je bovenstaande dingen hebt aangepakt.

-Functions are often use to solve partial programming problems, which can then be connected together to solve a larger problem.

 ## Video